 Dimensional stability and tolerances are also very important to consider for material selection.
 Materials with high dimensional stability will maintain their size and shape under different environmental conditions so you get accurate prototypes.
 This is particularly important for parts and functional testing that need precise fits.

 Tighter tolerances mostly need materials with better machining characteristics and stability.
-For example, metals like aluminum have outstanding dimensional stability and can get tolerances of ±0.005” in high precision prototypes.
+For example, metals like aluminum have outstanding dimensional stability and can get tolerances of ±0.005” in high-precision prototypes.
 However, Polymers are adaptable but can have varying degrees of dimensional stability due to factors like thermal expansion and moisture absorption.
-Engineers should keep these characteristics in mind when choosing the ideal material for rapid prototyping that needs strict dimensional accuracy.
+Engineers should keep these characteristics in mind when choosing materials for prototypes that need strict dimensional accuracy.

 Another thing to consider is the hardness of the material.
 Harder materials will cause faster tool wear with higher downtime and production costs.
 For example, titanium alloys are very difficult to machine and will cause rapid tool degradation, while softer materials like aluminum have higher cutting speeds and longer tool life.

-To select the best ideal material for rapid prototyping, use finite element analysis (FEA) to predict tool wear and simulate cutting force rates for different materials.
+To select the best material, use finite element analysis (FEA) to predict tool wear and simulate cutting force rates for different materials.

 Different processes and materials produce different surface qualities, deciding both functionality and aesthetics.
 For example, stereolithography (SLA) produces smoother surfaces than fused deposition modeling (FDM).